NSF Astronomy & Astrophysics Postdoctoral Fellow

 My research interests include theoretical nuclear and particle astrophysics.
+Much of my work has centered around simulations of core-collapse supernovae and other high energy astrophysical events.
 In particular, I am interested in computational modeling of high energy astrophysical phenomena; neutrino transport and interactions in hot, dense matter; dense nuclear matter in core-collapse supernovae and neutron stars; and thermonuclear burning and nucleosynthesis.

+Previously, I was a postdoctoral research associate at Michigan State University, where I worked with Professor Sean Couch on multidimensional supernova modeling and stellar evolution.
 I received my PhD in Physics in May 2016 from the University of Notre Dame.
-I worked with Professor Grant Mathews on theoretical astrophysics.
+I worked with Professor Grant Mathews on neutrinos and core-collapse supernova simulations.
 I obtained my BA in Physics in 2011 from Reed College in Portland, Oregon.